Online Reputation Management: 25 Free Tips

 See Related Article: Calculating the Value of Online Reputation Management

-Here are some of the top 25 free online reputation management tips from Recover Reputation available to help build, boost or repair a web presence for professionals such as lawyers, financial advisors, or those in the art world.
+Here are some of the top 25 free online reputation management tips from Recover Reputation available to help build, boost or repair a web presence for CEOs, businesses and professionals such as lawyers, financial advisors, or those in the art world.

-Most can be accomplished by dedicating time and a varying degree of effort, but some might require a little help or research such as defining effective key search terms and adding them to Title meta data of your web site.
+Most can be accomplished by dedicating time and a varying degree of effort; others require research such as defining effective key search terms and adding them to Title meta data of your web site; some require help from an online reputation management expert.

-Remember, however, that online reputation management is usually a long term process, and could take about six months or more to complete, requiring about two or four hundred hours of consistent work or two to three hours per day.
+Remember, however, that online reputation management is a long term process, and could take about six months or more to complete, requiring about two or four hundred hours of consistent work, two to three hours per day.

 1. Create A Website

-Making a website or updating a site with quality content and using your name or business as the domain name is very helpful.
-Be sure to add legitimate information reader or client will truly find valuable.
-Also, the site should be updated with new content frequently.
+Making a website or updating a site with quality content and using your name or business as the domain name is one of the top tips.
+Be sure to add legitimate information your readers or clients will truly find valuable.
+Also, the site should be updated frequently.
 I highly recommend WordPress and it’s thousands of free or low-cost templates.

 2. Write a Blog